jeremyzilar/catalog-raisonne/artwork-template.md

 - `copyright_group_number`: "1234567910111212_pending"
 - `special_notes` :

-### special notes woudl include "must have non-reflective protective glass", or "must be viewed in a DARK blacked room under UV light only: any special instructions the artist expects, " work was revolve at 1 RMP every 30 seconds"
+### "special notes" would include "must have non-reflective protective glass", or "must be viewed in a DARK blacked room under UV light only: any special instructions the artist expects, " work was revolve at 1 RMP every 30 seconds"

+### I would also say instructions from the artist to the future...for example: I make works of art with a specific result I want to achieve, this is exactly where that information should be presereved, I want the surface to be half matte and half satin.
+Or only varnish with hand made DAMAR varnish with a specific-gravity of .78. "\_Specific gravity is the ratio of the density of a substance to the density of a reference substance.
+Apparent specific gravity is the ratio of the weight of a volume of the substance to the weight of an equal volume of the reference substance.
+The reference substance is nearly always water at its densest, for liquids and for gases, air at room temperature,.
+That being stated temperature and pressure must be specified for both the sample and the reference.
+Pressure is nearly always 1 atm equal to 101.325 kPa.
+Temperatures for both sample and reference vary from industry to industry.
+In British beer brewing practice the specific gravity as specified above is multiplied by 1000.
+Specific gravity is commonly used in industry as a simple means of obtaining information about the concentration of solutions of various materials such as brines, hydrocarbons, sugar solutions and acids."

 ### above are the most important listings for a printed out version of a Items CR listings